 10. Slice aka ‘Aamsutra’

-A fruit drink Ad which looks like an Ad of seduction, wow!
+A fruit drink Ad that looks like an Ad of seduction, wow!
 Do I need to say more?

 So, these were 10 of the Sexist Indian Ads.
 They promoted sexism one way or the other.
 Let’s know what do you think of them in the comments section below.
 Also, keep checking our entertainment section for more such content as a lot is on its way.